CobaltAlloy/Alloy/README.md

 ### Quickmenu

-Columns in the quickmenu are the same, the top row is accesed without any modifiers, the bottom row is accessed by the pressing `CTRL` + the usual key.
+Columns in the quickmenu are the same, the top row is accesed without any modifiers, the bottom row is accessed by pressing `CTRL` + the usual key.